Neuro-Symbolic Skill Discovery for Conditional Multi-Level Planning: Method

 \subsection{Planning}

-The overview of the planning system can be seen in Figure \ref{fig:planning-system}.
-For the high-level plan, after the skill space is learned and labeled, the actions are given in a prompt along with the goal and the image of the environment.
-Since we are not using state abstractions in this work, we used a Multi-Modal LLM (ChatGPT-4o) that can make inferences for given images.
-The prompt also includes the statement that only the given actions can be used, and an ordered list of these actions should be returned.

-For the low-level plan, we used a gradient-based method similar to the one utilized in \cite{aktas2024multi}. \hakan{The method uses high-level skill vectors as inputs and passes them through the decoder of the trained model to get an initial prediction of the low-level action.
-Then, at each iteration, gradient descent is used to get the initial prediction closer to the goal by adjusting the input vector.} For practicality, we used end-effector pose data and gripper state as input to the model for the planning experiments, \hakan{so that the part of the action prediction where the robot makes contact with the object would be close to the object's location which is what differs between the low-level versions of the same high-level skill}.
+After the skill space is learned and labeled, for making high-level plans, the actions are given in a prompt along with the goal and the image of the environment (Figure \ref{fig:planning-system}).
+The prompt instructs that only the given actions can be used and an ordered list should be returned.
+For the low-level plan, an input high-level skill vector is modified using gradient descent as in \cite{aktas2024multi} to generate the desired goal prediction at the decoder output.
+For practicality, we used end-effector pose data and gripper state as input to the model for the planning experiments, so that the part of the action prediction where the robot makes contact with the object would be close to the object's location, which is what differs between the low-level versions of the same high-level skill.
 For each step of the high-level plan, the vector of that step's skill is given as input to the decoder of our model, along with the target time close to the time the robot makes contact with the object it is interacting with.
 Since the change between the variations of the skills is where they retrieve the objects from, the time step that the robot makes contact with the object will be close to the initial location of the object for that generated trajectory.
-After that, the difference between the predicted object location and the actual object location is calculated using MSE;
+After that, the difference between the predicted object location and the actual object location is calculated using MSE.

 The result is used as loss, and the gradient of the input vector is taken and applied.
 Note that the model's parameters are unchanged in this step, and only the vector given as input to the decoder is adjusted.
 This process is repeated until the predicted object location is sufficiently close (empirically set, based on the object, for all less than 2 cm).
 After the process is complete, the adjusted vector is fed into the system's decoder along with all time steps to generate the action, which is the low-level variation of this skill to achieve this step of the high-level plan.
 This process is repeated for each vector in the high-level plan.